-His artistic process addresses art as a tool to awake new perspectives of knowledge, establishing interdisciplinary links between arts, social and natural sciences.
-Throwing a critical look over the environmental emergency, his work evokes art as a mechanism to activate a deeper discussion on the human conflict with itself and over the idea of 'nature' as something external or separate from the human.
+Grounded on concepts of materiality, his work is dedicated to translating the industrial dystopia of our current times casting sculpture as a practice that can materialize temporalities and dimensions and reflect on the encounter between the scales of the human, the nonhuman, and the planet.
+His artistic process addresses art as a tool to awake new perspectives of knowledge, establishing interdisciplinary links between humanities and natural sciences.
+Throwing a critical look over the environmental emergency, his works aim at evoking art as a mechanism to activate a deeper discussion on the conflicting relationship between human society and nature, highlighting those as interdependent entities.

 Currently, the artist works based in Finland and develops his work between Latin America and Europe.
 His works integrate distinct collections such as the Museum of Brazilian Art, in São Paulo, and the Finnish National Gallery Kiasma, in Helsinki.